greenelab/deep-review/sections/04_study.md

 In limited experiments, DeepVariant was robust to sequencing depth, read length, and even species [@tag:Poplin2016_deepvariant].
-However, a model built on Illumina data, for instance, may not be optimal for Pacific Biosystems long-read data or MinION nanopore data, which have vastly different specificity and sensitivity profiles and signal-to-noise characteristics.
+However, a model built on Illumina data, for instance, may not be optimal for Pacific Biosciences long-read data or MinION nanopore data, which have vastly different specificity and sensitivity profiles and signal-to-noise characteristics.
 Recently, Boza et al. used bidirectional recurrent neural networks to infer the *E. coli* sequence from